 Origin: The 12 southern constellations of Keyser and de Houtman

 The celestial chameleon, named after the lizard that can change its skin colour to match its mood, is one of the constellations representing exotic animals introduced by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman when they charted the southern skies in 1595–97.
 These new southern constellations were first shown on a globe by their fellow Dutchman Petrus Plancius in 1598 and were rapidly adopted by other map makers such as Johann Bayer, for no other observations of the far southern skies were then available.
 Chameleons are particularly common in Madagascar, where the Dutch fleet stopped to rest and resupply in 1595 on its way to the East Indies, so they probably saw plenty of them there.

-Chamaeleon as depicted in the Uranographia of Johann Bode (1801).
-Unlike in some representations it is ignoring the fly, Musca, which lies above its head, off the top of this illustration.
-Bode named and depicted Musca not as a fly but as Apis, the bee, as had Bayer before him.
+Chamaeleon as depicted on Chart XX of the Uranographia of Johann Bode (1801).
+Unlike in some other representations it is ignoring the fly, Musca, which lies above its head, off the top of this illustration.
+Bode named and depicted Musca not as a fly but as Apis, the bee, as had Johann Bayer before him.

 © Ian Ridpath.
 All rights reserved